Citizen scientists track Southwest Florida frog numbers by listening carefully

 “We’re following a protocol established by the USGS for the National Amphibian Monitoring Program.
 They established a subjective calling intensity.
 One is where there is only a few frogs calling, and their calls are not overlapping.
 So it’s not a single frog, it’s just an intensity of one.
 One calls over there, then one calls there, then another calls there,” Everham said.

-The scale goes to 2 — where there’s plenty of calls, but they can be told apart — and then to 3, which Everham describes.
+The scale goes to 2 — where there are plenty of calls, but they can be told apart — and then to 3, which Everham describes.

 “There are so many calling and there’s so much overlap, that at some point they refer to that as a chorus.
 Just a blur of noise.”